voschezang/coding-handbook/goals-planning-strategy.md

 A roadmap is a prototype of a strategy, rather than a list of everything that will be done.
 Make it flexible.
 Design for failure.

+> Separate goals from dreams

-Ideal outcomes are often difficult to measure and quantify.
+It is great to have a long-term vision, but [good](https://en.wikipedia.org/wiki/SMART_criteria) goals are a vital complement.
+In addition, idealistic outcomes are often difficult to measure and quantify.
 Hence (sub-)goals are used as a proxy.

 An hierarchy of three layers: